Prasadrasal2002/Securely-Deploying-a-Starbucks-Clone-Using-DevSecOps-on-AWS/README.md

 ## 🌐 Final Deployment

 - Starbucks frontend accessible via AWS Load Balancer on EKS
 - Docker image deployed using Helm chart from `starbucks-chart/`

+## 👨‍💻 Author

+This project is maintained by [Prasad Rasal](https://github.com/rasalprasad2002).
+Feel free to check out my other work or get in touch!